mo-goodarzi/DocumentRAGAssistant/README.md

-# EU Regulation Assistant
+# Document RAG Assistant

-Question answering over EU AI regulation, where every claim is numbered back to the passage it came from.
+Question answering over PDF documents, where every claim is numbered back to the passage it came from.
+Ships with a built-in demo over EU regulation (GDPR, the Digital Services Act) and a mode where you upload your own PDFs and ask questions about them instead.

 **[Live demo](https://domainragassistant-production.up.railway.app/)** · Built with Python, Chroma, OpenAI, FastAPI, Streamlit, Docker